Student Participation

 • Further suggestions for research are recommended but are not necessary.

-Although it is not necessary, we do recommend handouts for a more effective experience with your audience.
-Handouts should be no more than half a page to one page to provide to those who are interested in your poster.
-This assists in creating conversations after the poster session is over (include contact information for all authors) and helps you reach individuals you may have not been able to interact with.
+• Although it is not necessary, we do recommend handouts for a more effective experience with your audience.
+Handouts should be no more than half a page to one page to provide to those interested in your poster.
+This assists in creating conversations after the poster session is over if you include contact information for all authors on the handout.
+This also can help you reach individuals you may have not been able to interact with.

 Student Poster Session Guidelines